IBS574/metagenome_assignment/metagenomic_exercise.md

 Here, I have customized the output format to include the *staxids* field, which is the taxonmy ID of the subject match.
 See the blastn -help option for details.

-The script _knight_script2.R_ (in the repo for this assignment), written by GMB student Anna Knight, can be adapted to pull out the reads that match the pathogens.
-If you run this script you can BLAST the files using:
+There are several ways to tackle the problem of pulling out a specific subset of reads reads from the FASTQ file.
+See the script _knight_script.R_ you can use/adapt, which written by GMB student, Anna Knight, as a solution to this problem in class.
+(Note: this requires installling the BioConductor Biostrings package, if not already installed).

+Now you can blast the files.
+Here we are using a copy of the NCBI nucleotide database and the query files are the ones we just pulled out of the FASTQ files.
+Here a re a set of unix commands to BLASt and parse the output.
+Make sure you understand how this works and explain in your write-up.

-     blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforpestis.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastouputoestis2 awk '{print $1,$2}' Blastouputoestis2 | sort | uniq
+     blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforpestis.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastouputoestis2

+     awk '{print $1,$2}' Blastouputoestis2 | sort | uniq

-     blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforanthrax.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastoutputanthrax2 awk '{print $1,$2}' Blastoutputanthrax2 | sort | uniq
+     blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforanthrax.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastoutputanthrax2

-Did the reads that Kraken predicted to be _Y. pestis_ or _B. anthracis_ have BLAST matches only to these species?
-Were the two pathogens even the best hit for these reads?
-Discuss what the results are telling you about species prediction for metagenomics data using k-mers.
+     awk '{print $1,$2}' Blastoutputanthrax2 | sort | uniq

-##Part III: Munging the data from supplemental data excel spreadsheet using R
+## Part III: Munging the data from supplemental data excel spreadsheet using R
 The word *'munge'* appears to have have come into common usage in [Scotland and Northern England in the 1940s-1950s](http://english.stackexchange.com/questions/207936/what-is-the-etymology-of-munge), as a verb, meaning to munch up into a masticated mess.